-BioGreen Bags: India’s perfect sustainable alternative to toxic plastics
+BioGreen Bags: A sustainable alternative to plastics?
+Innovation

 The ban on plastic bags has naturally led to inconvenience for many consumers due to the unavailability of alternative materials which are as effective as a plastic bag in their functions.
 However, it is now time to switch over to bags that have been made from biodegradable material but which still retain the efficiency and qualities of conventional plastic.
 The solution is BioGreen Bags.